dsyer/presos/decks/cloud-boot-netflix-mucon.md

 > (Spring Boot), but building a system that way surfaces
 > "non-functional" requirements that you otherwise didn't have.

-There are laws of physics that make some problems unsolvable (consistency, latency), but brittleness and manageability can be addressed with *generic*, *boiler plate* patterns.
+There are laws of physics and probability that make some problems unsolvable (consistency, availability, latency), but brittleness and manageability can be addressed with *generic*, *boiler plate* patterns.

 ## Emergent features of micro-services systems

 Coordination of distributed systems leads to boiler plate patterns

 * Distributed/versioned configuration
+* Service-to-service calls
 * Service registration and discovery
 * Routing
-* Service-to-service calls
 * Load balancing
 * Circuit Breaker
-* Asynchronous
+* Asynchronous + reactive
 * Distributed messaging

 ## Spring IO Platform